 Be bold enough to create something that isn’t entirely ‘brand safe’ but is memorable enough to get people excited about it.
 While being controversial will help with going viral, be aware of the possibility of negative publicity.

 There is no ultimate certainty or assurance that your content will go viral, but using these tips and techniques will give you a far greater chance of creating viral content and getting your brand a wider reach.
 Refine your skills on these practices, and you are well on your way to creating your first viral content!

 If you want to learn more about social media and content creation, consider signing up for our Social Media Marketing Course.
 This 2-day course will go through everything to do with social media — from the different platforms to optimising your content.

 We also offer a Advanced Certificate in Digital Marketing Programme, which covers the following five modules:

 - Digital Marketing Analytics with Google Analytics

-Learners who complete these modules will be awarded a Certified Digital Marketing Strategist certificate.
-The courses are all WSQ accredited and are available for up to 70% subsidy.
+Learners who complete these modules will be awarded a Advanced Certificate in Digital Marketing.
+The courses are all WSQ accredited and are available for up to 90% subsidy.